CreditCardsCom/devops-statusboard/README.md

 To start your Phoenix server:

   * Install dependencies with `mix deps.get`
-  * Create and migrate your database with `mix ecto.create && mix ecto.migrate`
+  * Install Node.js dependencies with `npm install --prefix assets`
-  * Install Node.js dependencies with `cd assets && npm install`
+  * Configure your `config/dev.secret.exs`
   * Start Phoenix endpoint with `mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.